trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Universe point
 The term for the final point of a tied game in which the next point determines the winner.
-Synonymous terms: "Double game point," "DGP"
+Synonymous terms: 'Double game point,' 'DGP'

 ## Up
 Verbal call to signal to downfield players that a disc has been thrown and is in the air.

 ## Upfield
 The area of the field in front of the thrower relative to the direction of offensive movement, though occasionally also used to refer to the area behind the thrower.
 Because of these contradictory uses, it is discouraged in the Ultiworld Style Guide.
-Synonymous terms: "Downfield"
+Synonymous terms: 'Downfield'

 ## Upline
 A cut from a lateral position on the break side beside or behind the thrower into the downfield open side.
-Synonymous terms: "Strike"
+Synonymous terms: 'Strike'

 ## Upwind
 Wind blowing from endzone to endzone against the direction of offensive moment.